 The hike ends at the Rimstigen Viewpoint, and the return goes down on the same trail back to the starting point.

-Flåm, Aurland, Gudvangen and Bakka are perfect starting points for experiences in and around the Aurlandsfjord and Nærøyfjord, two of the world’s most beautiful and dramatic fjords that are also included in UNESCO’s World Heritage List.
-Join a fjord safari, a fjord cruise or enjoy the two fjords from a kayak.
+Flåm, Aurland and Gudvangen are perfect starting points for experiences in and around the Aurlandsfjord and Nærøyfjord, two of the world’s most beautiful and dramatic fjords that are also included in UNESCO’s World Heritage List.
+Join a fjord safari or a fjord cruise.
 See the fantastic view from Stegastein viewpoint and taste the local goat cheese in Undredal.
 Visit the Viking village Njardarheimr in Gudvangen and experience the history and culture of the Viking Age.
-There you can also join guided kayak trips, walk along the Nærøyfjord or enjoy the fjord view from the surrounding mountains.
+You can also walk along the Nærøyfjord or enjoy the fjord view from the surrounding mountains.
 Flåm Railway is the train journey from fjord to mountain, perhaps the most beautiful train journey in the world.
 Combine this train journey with cycling along Rallarvegen which goes from the high mountains via Flåmsdalen Valley to Flåm.
 Aurlandsdalen Valley is one of Norway’s most popular hikes.
 The Nærøyfjord and Aurlandsfjord are both part of the 204 kilometer long Sognefjord which is located in the northern part of the county of Vestland, in the middle of Western Norway.